vime-js/vime/CONTRIBUTING.md

 ### Fork + Clone

-Now we need to fork and clone the repository, install all the projects dependencies, and create a seperate branch to work on our feature/fix.
+Now we need to fork and clone the repository, install all the projects dependencies, and create a separate branch to work on our feature/fix.
 We can name the branch by the [issue](https://github.com/vime-js/vime/issues) number on GitHub such as `issue-64`.
 It's always best to create an issue before submitting a PR.
 If you haven't, then you can simply name the branch whatever you want, no wrong answers here.